Ashfield Day is returning after success of last year's event which saw more than 13,000 people attend

 Advertisement

-Ashfield Day was created in 2022 to celebrate everything that is good about Ashfield.
+Ashfield Day was created in 2022 to celebrate everything that is good about Ashfield and this year’s event is expected to feature live music, a mini-food festival, a fun fair and dog shows.

-Coun Zadrozny made the announcement at a Cabinet Meeting of Ashfield District Council.
+Annoucing the event at the latest council cabinet meeting, Coun Jason Zadrozny, council leader, said: “Ashfield Day was a huge success last year and we hope that residents will put August 5, in their diaries as this will be the date of the next Ashfield Day.

-He told the meeting: “Ashfield Day was a huge success last year and we hope that residents will put August 5, in their diaries as this will be the date of the next Ashfield Day.
+“It is a new and exciting event residents have taken to their hearts.

 Advertisement